 How this can show up at home, at school, and in play

 Developmental Screening & Milestones can affect play, attention, self-regulation, self-care, and school participation.
-Not sure if your child is on track?
-A developmental screening checks fine motor, sensory, self-care, and school-readiness skills so you know where your child stands.
+Not sure if it's a phase?
+A free developmental screening checks fine motor, sensory, self-care, and school-readiness skills from home.
 When these challenges start creating frustration, fatigue, or added stress for the family, an evaluation can help clarify which skills need support most.

 When it may be time to schedule an evaluation